 - Demoted to Extra: There is a passing reference to Elizabeth's older half-sister Princess Mary but she is not really a character in the play.

 - Anne Boleyn (spelled here "Bullen") is also hardly more than an extra; she and Queen Katherine never meet.note

 - Historical Hero Upgrade: Henry.
 Everything bad that happens is Wolsey's fault; Henry is a poor, misunderstood Nice Guy.

 - Historical Villain Upgrade: Wolsey, of course.

 - Kangaroo Court: Katherine's divorce proceedings.

-- Politically Correct History: Elizabeth's birth is the happy ending of this play, with everyone talking about how wonderful it will be when she's queen (oddly, evidence is racking up that this was written during James's reign).
+- Politically Correct History: Elizabeth's birth is the happy ending of this play, with everyone talking about how wonderful it will be when she's queen.
 Never mind that, at the time of her birth, there was no reason to believe that Elizabeth would ever become queen; indeed, the fact that Henry and Katherine already had a daughter is carefully omitted.